snowfrogdev/filex/README.md

 filex [...dirs]
 ```

-You can pass in any number of directories as argument, separated by a space.
+You can pass in any number of directories as arguments, separated by a space.
 The command will work with absolute or relative paths.
 Example:
 ```
 filex ./ foo ../../bar c:/some/directory
 ```